SouthGreenPlatform/GeMo/docs/source/TraceAncestor.rst

 .. code-block:: bash

-   TraceAncestor.pl --help
+   bin/TraceAncestor.pl --help

-   usage: TraceAncestor.pl [-t matrix file] [-v vcf file] [-p ploidy] [-w number of markers by window] [-s threshold for LOD] [-k window size in K-bases] [-i hybrid name to focus on]

-    --input     reference matrice [Required]
+   Parameters :
+       --matrix     Diagnosis matrix [Required]
        --vcf       vcf of the hybrid population
+       --individuals    A two column file with individuals to scan for origin (same as defined in the VCF headerline) in the first column and the ploidy in the second column [Required]
-    --ploidy    ploidy of the hybrid population (Default 2) --window    number of markers by window (Default 10) --lod       LOD value to conclude for one hypothesis (Default 3) --freq      theoretical frequency used to calcul the LOD (Default 0.99) --cut       number of K bases in one window (Default 100) --hybrid    particular hybrid you want to focus on --outdir    Directory output (Default result)
+       --window    number of markers by window (Default 10) --lod       LOD value to conclude for one hypothesis (Default 3) --freq      theoretical frequency used to calcul the LOD (Default 0.99) --cut       number of K bases in one window (Default 100) --dirout    Directory output (Default result)
        --help      display this help

+**Input**

+--individuals A two column file with individuals to scan for origin (same as defined in the VCF headerline) in the first column and the ploidy in the second column.

 Now, you can run the following command

 .. code-block:: bash

-   perl bin/TraceAncestor.pl --input Diagnosis_matrix.txt --vcf data.vcf --hybrid Giant_key --ploidy 4
+   perl bin/TraceAncestor.pl --matrix Diagnosis_matrix.txt --vcf data/Ahmed_et_al_2019.vcf --individuals Ahmed_et_al_2019_individuals.txt

 .. _ouputs-traceancestor: